-Management activities should result in information, education, access features, and trail maintenance that promotes protection of the fragile alpine environment and an environmental ethic.
-They should educate visitors about the unique scientific, botanical, meteorological, and geological aspects of the Summit.
+Management activities should result in information, education, access features, and trail maintenance that promotes protection of the fragile alpine environment [and an environmental ethic].
+They should educate visitors about the unique scientific, botanical, meteorological, and geological aspects of the summit.
 Educational programs and visits from school and other groups should be coordinated to showcase information on the history of the Summit, climate, environment, and conservation work.
-Synergy among Summit Partners should be increased to do things like, for instance, establish a joint communications package that gives consistent signage and information to Summit visitors, many of which hail from all around the region and the world.
+Synergy among Summit Partners should be increased to do things like, for instance, establish a joint communications package that gives consistent signage and information to Summit visitors, many of which hail from all around the region [and the world].

 The Commission, Summit Partners, and N.H.
-State Parks should promote the scientific research and monitoring on the Summit conducted by the Mt.
-Washington Observatory and the Appalachian Mountain Club to enhance public understanding.
+State Parks should promote the scientific research and monitoring [on the Summit conducted by the Mount Washington Observatory and the Appalachian Mountain Club] to enhance [public] understanding.
 Efforts should be made to create a greater presence for the Museum so that it can provide an "interpretive experience" for interested Summit visitors.
-Measures should also be taken to create or maintain world-class Mt.
-Washington Observatory weather research facilities, indoor/outdoor laboratory, and testing space.